 NONE, and became

-SOME after the type checker -but without any static guarantees).
+SOME after the type checker, but without any static guarantees).
 At the conclusion of the course, Cosmin started looking for people to continue developing the language, then called L0 (but I’ll just call it Futhark for the remainder of this post).
 I had thought of a better way to represent the type information, and I jumped at the chance to try it out in practice.
 I was not particularly interested in parallel programming at the time, but I subsequently spent a few weeks putting together a compiler because I found it fun (using Haskell, because I like it better than Standard ML).
-In fact, I found it so much fun that I eventually found me working on it all the time.
+In fact, I found it so much fun that I eventually found myself working on it all the time.

 At the time, the compiler did no optimisation, and generated only sequential and leaky C code.
 Furthermore, the language was crude.
 Syntactically, it was a mixture of C and Standard ML, and for example used curly braces to denote arrays (the horror!).
 At the time, this was fine - we had no desire to design a full programming language.
 Rather, we saw ourselves as being in the business of designing compiler optimisations, and Futhark was merely an intermediate representation for a compiler, or perhaps a target for code generation.
 Either way, though Futhark did possess a textual syntax so we could write benchmarks and test programs, we spent no time on making it particularly pleasant or elegant.